Alfredo Ramos Martínez: Mexico 1910–1929

-California 1930-1946
+California 1930–1946

 Having relocated to Los Angeles in 1929, Ramos Martínez was offered an exhibition by William Alanson Bryan, Director of the Los Angeles County Museum of Art (LACMA) at Exposition Park.
-A number of subsequent exhibitions followed, with Martínez developing a strong following in the Hollywood community.

 Warner Brothers art director and interior decorator to the stars Harold Grieve acquired a number of works by the artist and championed the artist's work to his clients.
 Noted film directors Ernst Lubitsch and Alfred Hitchcock, costume designer Edith Head, screenwriter Jo Swerling, and actors Charles Laughton, Gary Cooper, James Stewart, and Beulah Bondi, among others, were collectors.

 Ramos Martínez was also exhibited with great success in San Diego at the Fine Arts Gallery of Balboa Park and in San Francisco at the California Palace of the Legion of Honor.
 It was there that celebrated Bay Area art patron Albert M. Bender first saw Ramos Martínez's work.
 Bender became a lifelong friend of the artist and acquired numerous works for his personal collection.
 Furthermore, he purchased and donated Ramos Martínez works to several San Francisco institutions, including the Legion of Honor, the San Francisco Museum of Art, the California Historical Society, and Mills College.

 In addition to his mastery of all conventional media including drawing, printmaking, watercolor, and easel painting, Ramos Martínez was an extremely skilled muralist who excelled in the technically challenging art of traditional fresco painting.
 Though a number of his murals were destroyed, including those at the Chapman Park Hotel in Los Angeles (adjacent to the famous Brown Derby Restaurant) and the Normal School for Teachers (Escuela Normal) in Mexico City, several important examples have survived.
 These include the Chapel of the Santa Barbara Cemetery (1934); the La Avenida Café, Coronado, California (1938) (later restored and moved to the Coronado Public Library); and the unfinished fresco project, The Flower Vendors in the Margaret Fowler Garden at Scripps College, Claremont, California (1945).
 The Scripps mural was commissioned by the College at the urging of Millard Sheets, the much loved California artist and long-time admirer of Ramos Martínez.
 Another fresco, one of Ramos Martínez' most significant works, the La Guelaguetza, which was named after the ancient Oaxacan celebration of the Earth's abundance, was commissioned in 1933 by screenwriter Jo Swerling for his Beverly Hills home.
 Having fallen into obscurity for many years it was rescued before demolition of the residence in 1990.

 Alfredo Ramos Martínez died unexpectedly at the age of 73 on November 8, 1946, in Los Angeles.
 He was buried at Holy Cross Cemetery in Culver City, California.
 At the time of his death, Ramos Martínez was working on a series of murals entitled "The Flower Vendors" at Scripps College.
 The unfinished murals have been preserved as a tribute to the artist.